JamesT94/JamesT94/README.md

 ## I'm a Data Scientist at Capgemini

-🎓 I'm currently learning data science and machine learning
+🎓 Studying: More advanced machine learning methods
-🛠️ I'm working on building neural networks from scratch
+🛠️ Working on: Building neural networks from scratch
-✔️ Current Goal: Gain more understanding and experience with advanced machine learning
+✔️ Current Goal: Complete a whole bunch of Coursera specialisations ♟️ I'm playing: Lots of chess
 ⭐ Fun fact: I can solve a Rubik's cube in less than 30 seconds!

 ### Connect with me: